locka99/opcua/samples/modbus-server/README.md

 Each alias consists of a:

-1. `name` - An alpha numeric name which must be unique
+1. `name` - An alpha numeric name which must be unique from other aliases
 2. `number` - the number of the register / coil, i.e. 0-9999, 10001-19999, 30001-39999, 40001-49999.
 The number MUST resolve to a
-value being captured.
+value being captured, i.e. you cannot specify a number which lies outside the base address / count defined for that table.
-3. `data_type` - for register types ONLY.
+3. `data_type` - optional.
+For register types ONLY.
 The type coerces the value in the register(s) to another type.
+The default type is UInt16.

 Some data types will read from consecutive registers to create a value according to the following rules:

 * Boolean - 1 register.
 A register with a value of 0 becomes `false`, otherwise `true`.
 * Byte - 1 register.
 Value is clamped 0 to 255, i.e. if the value is > 255, it reports as 255
 * SByte - 1 register bytes treated as a signed 16-bit integer is clamped -127 to 128, i.e. if the value < -127 or > 128 it reports as one of those limits else the real value.
 * UInt16 - 1 register.
-Default register format.
+This is the default register format.
 * Int16 - 1 register.
 The bytes are treated as a signed integer.
 * UInt32 - 2 consecutive registers.
 Affected by endianness.
 * Int32 - 2 consecutive registers.
 Affected by endianness.